 De-Clutter Your Checkout

-Abandoned baskets and incomplete shopping carts cost UK businesses approximately £18bn in 2018.
+Abandoned baskets and incomplete shopping carts cost businesses approximately $18 billion a year, with the average cart abandonment rate across all industries being close to 70%.
+To put it simply, for every 10 visitors that add your products into their cart, only 3 actually purchase.
 Ensure that your checkout process is easy, straightforward and doesn’t cause customers to baulk at the last hurdle.

 Implement Abandoned Basket Advertising